All-or-Everything/AllorEverything/All or Everything/readme.md

 </details>
 ```

+Note that the '<a href="https://github.com/user">@user</a>' tag isn't strictly required, only advised, and can be substituted with just '@user' if it feels like too much.

 Multiple types of tags can be used:
 * `[ADDITION]` is for suggested additions. <br>
 * `[REVISION}` is for suggested revisions. <br>